bencacak/mrsBeasley/README.md

 # Mrs. Beasley (Discord Bot)

-### This bot is my volunteer work for the /r/loseitchallenges hosted on Reddit and Discord quarterly.
+#### This bot is my volunteer work for the /r/loseitchallenges hosted on Reddit and Discord quarterly.
 Functions of this bot are made to assist in the moderation of the challenge, and has already saved me more time than completing the tasks it does manually.

-### The bot is named after my cat, Mrs. Beasley, and takes after her sassy personality.
+#### The bot is named after my cat, Mrs. Beasley, and takes after her sassy personality.

-## What I can do:
+## User Commands:

 - `!convert` to make a unit conversion (kg/lbs, C/F, mi/km only)
   - *Example:* `!convert 20kg` or `!convert 55f`